-Billboard‘s Deborah Evans Price spoke the truth when she said, “Arlington is one of those singles that surpass mere entertainment.”
+Billboard‘s Deborah Evans Price spoke the truth when she said, “Arlington is one of those singles that surpasses mere entertainment.”

-The chilling song is represented well through Adkins’ official music video.
-It shows the country star walking through Arlington National Cemetery while he sings the haunting tune that is sure to cause the listener to shed a few tears, especially when he gets to the chorus.
+The song is represented well through Adkins’ official music video.
+It shows the country star walking through Arlington National Cemetery while he sings the haunting tune.